shahkv95/shahkv95/README.md

 ## Hey everyone!👋 Kush Shah - my official name! 🙂
 {If you think you have a better name for me, let me know about it!}

-By the way, currently pursuing my BTech degree in Computer Science and Engineering - the digital world of 0s and 1s.
-I wish to once work at the Wall Street.
-Yeah you heard me right.
-My best quality is to adapt the new quickly.
-If there's something interesting you feel like missing in my portfolio, please let me know about that.
-I am looking forward to add it in my wish list.
 Have tried out so many things - <b>Graphics designing to UX designinig, core coding to marketing, machine learning to data science, cloud technology to cryptocurrencies, cryptography to what not</b>.

 ### By the way I don't like the normal "NORMAL".
 DIFFERENT is my normal "NORMAL".